0xdavinchee/piped-piper/README.md

 To run tests: `npx hardhat test`.

-Run `npx hardhat node` to start up a local node.

-Open up another terminal window and run `npx hardhat deploy --network localhost` to deploy your project to localhost.
-You can similarly deploy to other networks like so: `npx hardhat deploy --network <NETWORK>`
+To get test coverage: `npx hardhat coverage`.

+To deploy your smart contracts on a network, run `npx hardhat deploy --network <NETWORK>`, you can select one of the networks defined in `hardhat.config.ts`.

+To use this with the front end `cd` into the `frontend` folder and run `npm start`.
+Note: You will need to create a `.env` file with `REACT_APP_SUPER_VALVE_ADDRESS` which is the address of your SuperValve.
+You can choose to add more SuperValve's in the future by editing the `VALVE_DATA` variable in `PipedPiper.tsx`.

 <!-- LICENSE -->